Criminal Defense Lawyer in Austin, TX

 criminal defense lawyer reviewing a client's charges

-At Minton, Bassett, Flores & Carsey, P.C., we firmly believe that anyone accused of a crime deserves an aggressive defense.
-Our experienced Austin criminal defense lawyers are here to give you a fighting chance.
-We will do everything we can to secure the best possible outcome for you.
-With a history of successfully representing clients across Central Texas since 1963, we will be ready to put our skills and resources to work for you.
+At Minton, Bassett, Flores & Carsey, P.C., we firmly advocate for the right of every individual accused of a crime to have a robust defense.
+Our team of highly skilled Austin criminal defense attorneys is ready to offer you a chance to fight effectively.
+We are committed to doing everything within our power to achieve the most favorable resolution for you.
+With our longstanding record of successfully representing clients across Central Texas since 1963, we are poised to put our expertise and resources to work for you.

-Call Minton, Bassett, Flores & Carsey, P.C. today for a confidential consultation with one of our dedicated criminal defense attorneys.
+Don’t hesitate to contact Minton, Bassett, Flores & Carsey, P.C. today at (512) 476-4873 or fill out our online form for a private consultation with one of our dedicated criminal defense attorneys, specializing in providing top-tier legal services.

 • Member of The Best Lawyers in America